nannook206/surprise/README.md

 Just a simple program to test the interface from my Python to dweeb.
 Included in case it will help others with debugging other devices.

 I try to provide a good amount of diagnosics from all the modules.
+I play with output of ./SurpriseDweeb.py and grep to get an idea of what the parameters are going to do.

 For testing, you should be able invoke individual modules for functional unit testing.